 Outside the United States, certain countries, including a number of member states of the European Union, set prices and reimbursement for pharmaceutical products, or medicinal products, as they are commonly referred to in the European Union, with limited participation from the marketing authorization holders.
 We cannot be sure that such prices and reimbursement will be acceptable to us or our collaborators.
 If the regulatory authorities in these jurisdictions set prices or reimbursement levels that are not commercially attractive for us or our collaborators, our revenues from sales by us or our collaborators, and the potential profitability of our drug products, in those countries would be negatively affected.
 Some countries may also require the completion of clinical trials that compare the cost effectiveness of a particular product candidate to currently available therapies.
 An increasing number of countries are taking initiatives to attempt to reduce large budget deficits by focusing cost-cutting efforts on pharmaceuticals for their state-run health care systems.
 These international price control efforts have impacted all regions of the world, but have been most drastic in the European Union.
 Additionally, some countries require approval of the sale price of a product before it can be marketed.
-In many countries, the pricing review period begins after marketing or product licensing approval of our product or be subject to price regulations that would delay our commercial launch of the product, possibly for lengthy impact the revenues we are able to generate from the sale of the product in that particular country.
-There can be no assurance that any country that has price controls or reimbursement limitations for pharmaceutical products will allow favorable reimbursement and pricing arrangements for any of our product candidates.
-Historically, products launched in the European Union do not follow price structures of the U.S. and generally prices tend to be significantly lower.
+In many countries, the pricing review period begins after marketing or product licensing approval is granted.
+As a result, we might obtain marketing approval for a product in a particular country, but then may experience delays in the reimbursement approval of our product or be subject to price regulations that would delay our commercial launch of the product, possibly for lengthy time periods, which could negatively impact the revenues we are able to generate from the sale of the product will allow favorable reimbursement and pricing arrangements for any of our product candidates.
+Historically, products launched in the European Union do not follow price structures of the U.S. and generally prices tend to be significa